nginxinc/ansible-role-nginx_controller_api_definition_import/README.md

-NGINX Controller Certificate
+NGINX Controller API Definition Import
 ============================

-Upsert (create and update) certificates to NGINX Controller for use with Gateways and Components.
+Upsert (create and update) Open API 3 definitions to NGINX Controller for use as Published APIs.

 Requirements
 ------------